Applying to Compete in the 2014 Badwater 135

-- Ultra Cycling: Furnace Creek 508 or comparable ultracycling races at least 500 miles in length.
+- Ultra Cycling: Furnace Creek 508 or comparable ultracycling races of at least 500 miles in length.

-- Some special consideration is given to applicants who are veteran Badwater Ultramarathon pacers.
-(A letter of recommendation from the athlete for whom you paced at the Badwater Ultramarathon is suggested.
+- Some special consideration is given to applicants who are veteran Badwater 135 pacers.
+(A letter of recommendation from the athlete for whom you paced at the Badwater 135 is required.
 It must be sent by email from the person for whom you paced directly to the Badwater race office.
 It must be sent to raceoffice-at-badwater-dot-com within 24 hours of your application submission, or, preferably, immediately prior to your application submission.)

 - You must have significant, relevant, applicable race results from 2012 and/or 2013.